jarmoni/swat/README.md

 ```
 ### Run the S.W.A.T. backend

-The easiest way to start the application for testing is the *Spring-Boot-Maven-Plugin* (ensure you have [Maven](https://maven.apache.org) installed.
+The easiest way to start the application for testing is by use of *Spring-Boot-Maven-Plugin* (ensure you have [Maven](https://maven.apache.org) installed).

 ```
 cd <PROJECT_ROOT_DIR>